2025-environmental-bioinformatics/Lab-Assembly/README.md

 You will end up with a new folder with the output name you specified.
 In it is a file called `quant.sf`.
 Use command line tools to explore it a little.

-EXERCISE (command line fun):
+### Exercise
-Which contig has the highest TPM?
+- Which contig has the highest TPM?
 Does it also have the highest read count?
-How many contigs have TPM < 2?
+- How many contigs have TPM < 2?